automatic-controls/aces-equipment-builder/docs/README.md

 ### Reference Paths

-This concept does not stand alone as a configuration file element, but is used by other constructs, like [Initialization by Reference](#initialization-by-reference), [Property Retrieval](#property-retrieval), and [*If-Then* Statements](#if-then-statements).
+Reference paths do not stand alone as a configuration file element, but they are used by other constructs, like [Initialization by Reference](#initialization-by-reference), [Property Retrieval](#property-retrieval), and [*If-Then* Statements](#if-then-statements).
 Each element of a configuration file has a context that is associated to a location in the *.logicsymbol* library.
 Usually, this context is the folder which contains the configuration file.
 Reference paths are used to change the context to another location in the library.

 Slashes are used as the standard path separator.
 By default, paths are resolved relatively to the surrounding context.
 If a path starts with a slash, then it is resolved absolutely from the root library folder instead. `~` may be used to jump to the parent context.
 Path elements are case-sensitive and should not include *.logicsymbol* extensions.